- Le Soleal

 Sail Avacha Bay which is one of the greatest natural harbors in the world.
 On the shores of the Bay is Petropavlovsk-Kamchatskiy, the capital and administrative center of the Kamchatka Region.

 Situated on high hills and surrounded by volcanoes, Petropavlovsk is nestled in amongst volcanoes and mountains.
 Experience its remote location as no roads connect the Kamchatka Peninsula to the rest of the world.

-Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
+Read this itinerary as a guide only; the exact route and program varies according to weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips.com is not responsible for itinerary changes.